Matt Olson Player Props: Braves vs. White Sox

 Matt Olson At The Plate

-- Among qualified hitters in baseball, he ranks 82nd in batting average, 32nd in on-base percentage, and fifth in slugging.
+- Among the qualified hitters, he ranks 86th in batting average, while his on-base percentage ranks 31st and he is fifth in slugging.

-- Olson is batting .316 with one homer during his last outings and is riding a four-game hitting streak.
+- Olson enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .350 with two homers.

+- In 65.6% of his 90 games this season, Olson has picked up at least one hit.
+He's also had 23 multi-hit games.

-- Olson has driven in a run in 40 games this season (44.9%), including 19 games with more than one RBI (21.3%).
-He has also driven home three or more of his team's runs in nine contests.
+- Olson has driven home a run in 41 games this season (45.6%), including more than one RBI in 22.2% of his games and producing three or more of his team's runs on 10 occasions..

-- In 50 of 89 games this year, he has scored, and 18 of those games included multiple runs.
+- He has scored in 51 games this year, with multiple runs 18 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.